BenRamo06/PySpark/Dataproc/Read.md

 - If we have more than 10K input file.
 We need to create files with more capacity
 - Use Pereemptible VMs lower cost
 - Create cluster with mix of VMS and PVMS consider evaluating the correct ratio between preemptible nodes and non-preemptible nodes, by performing job runs’ tests.
 Use preemptible for non-critical jobs
-- Divide cluster on-premise in many cluster ephemeral
+- Divide cluster on-premise in many cluster ephemeral.
-- Create labels on clusters and jobs to find logs faster
+- Create labels on clusters and jobs to find logs faster.
+- Separate your development and production environments onto different clusters.

 <p align="center">